tonreg84/Manual-registration-DHM-FLUO/README.md

 Version 01 - 30.09.2024

 Program suite to rescale and align microscopy images.
-A source image is transformed in reference to another image.
+- A source image is transformed in reference to another image.
 For example a DHM image and a epifluorescence image.
+- An image stack can be registered with a scaling factor and a constant x-y shift

 How to use the program suite: